jsdw/jsdw.github.io/content/posts/wasm-components/index.md

     2: function implementation is missing
 ```

-This is because our component requires an import that `wasmtime` doesn't know how to satisfy.
+This is because our component requires an import that Wasmtime doesn't know how to satisfy.
 To satisfy the import, we can create a component whose exports satisfy the missing import:

 ```wit
 package demo:importing@0.1.0;